matrix-org/pinecone/docs/spanning_tree/4_handling_root_announcements.md

 - The announcement itself;
 - The time the announcement was received;
 - The order in which the announcement was received;
+  - The order of received root announcements must be global across all peers;

 ## Deciding to re-parent